potaycat/challenge-ocelot/README.md

-## Simple bookstore
+## Simple Bookstore

-Made for the coding challenge.
+Hi!
+The Bookstore API is made for the coding challenge.

 ## Setting up and running locally